cwarlysolsberg/GWAS_Tutorial/docs/popstrat.md

 plink --bfile $FILE_1K.geno.temp --mind 0.2 --allow-no-sex --make-bed --out $FILE_1K.geno.mind.temp
-plink --bfile $FILE_1K.geno.mind.temp --geno $GENO --make-bed --out $FILE_1K.geno plink --bfile $FILE_1K.geno --mind $INDV --allow-no-sex --make-bed --out $FILE_1K.geno.mind

-plink --bfile $FILE_1K.geno.mind --maf $MAF --make-bed --out $FILE_1K.geno.mind.maf
+plink --bfile $FILE_1K.geno.mind.temp --geno $GENO --make-bed --out $FILE_1K.geno plink --bfile $FILE_1K.geno --mind $INDV --allow-no-sex --make-bed --out $FILE_1K.geno.mind plink --bfile $FILE_1K.geno.mind --maf $MAF --make-bed --out $FILE_1K.geno.mind.maf
 ```
 5,808,310 variants and all 629 people pass filters and QC.

-**Extract the variants present in our dataset from the 1000 genomes dataset**
+**Extract the variants present in HapMap from the 1000 genomes dataset**
 Our reference panel and our dataset of interest (e.g. the cleaned HapMap data) must consist of the same set of SNPs.
 For the remainder of this tutorial, we will set the environmental variable **FILE_QC** to refer to the clean HapMap data (see [Tutorial 1](QC.md)).
-The *awk '{print$2}* command selects the second column of the bim file to save the rsid values in a text file.
+The ``awk '{print$2}'`` command selects the second column of the bim file to save the rsid values in a text file.
 We will then use the **--extract** flag in plink to extract only the SNPs in the 1000 genomes data that are also present in the HapMap data, and vice versa.

 ```bash
 FILE_QC=HapMap_3_r3_1.qcout